JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 Note that the class should have a constructor with no arguments.

 Now you only have to let DOM know that you wish to use this implementation every time you're creating a model element that should implement the necessary interface.
-Simply register it using `com.intellij.dom.implementation` extension point and DOM will generate at run-time the class that not only implements the needed interface, but also extends your abstract class.
+Register it using <include from="snippets.topic" element-id="ep"><var name="ep" value="com.intellij.dom.implementation"/></include> and DOM will generate at run-time the class that not only implements the needed interface, but also extends your abstract class.

 ### Models Across Multiple Files